 Ann Rose is president of Mt.
 Cuba Center, a botanical garden in Hockessin, Delaware.
 The gardens at Mt.
 Cuba Center represent a variety of habitats featuring the diverse and exquisite flora of the Appalachian Piedmont.
 More than a beautiful garden, Mt.
 Cuba Center’s mission is to achieve conservation through inspiration—that is, to engage its visitors, students, and collaborators in a shared effort to enhance the ecological value of landscapes large and small.
 Mt.
 Cuba Center has helped preserve over 15,000 acres of open space in the mid-Atlantic region since 2005, working with partners in the conservation community.

 Ann is a past president of the Garden Club of Wilmington and continues to be an active member.
 She is a board member of Longwood Gardens, as well as of Hagley Museum and Library, where she is secretary of the board and chair of the Nominating Committee.
-She is also a board member of Tower Hill School and the Brown Advisory Trust Company of Delaware, and joined the Garden Conservancy board of directors in 2017.
+She is also a board member of the Brown Advisory Trust Company of Delaware and joined the Garden Conservancy board of directors in 2017.